 Can You Freeze Dry At Home without a Machine?

-You know the freezer burn that occurs on food when it is kept in the freezer for a long time?
-This is actually the same thing as freeze drying.
+You know the freezer burn that occurs on food when kept in the freezer for a long time?
+This is the same thing as freeze drying.

 So, in theory, you can freeze dry foods simply by keeping them in your freezer for long enough.